35 million Americans

 Because we all benefit from an educated society.

-On an economic level, the return on investment is huge.
+On an economic level, the return on investment is substantial.
 A literate workforce attracts more business resulting in higher salaries, enhanced job security, greater productivity, increased consumer spending and tax revenues, reduced correctional costs, and a decreased drain on social services.
 Literacy is the most basic employable skill, the essential element of economic development and living-wage jobs.

 On a personal level, parents are better able to support their children’s education and nurture healthier citizens.
 When adults gain the power to read and write it is nothing short of transformational – resulting in healthier and, yes, happier communities.